adewes/blitzdb/docs/source/tutorials/basics.rst

     backend.delete(charlie_chaplin)

+This will remove the document from the given collection and set its primary key to `None`.
 We can delete a whole query set in the same way by calling its :py:meth:`delete() <blitzdb.queryset.QuerySet.delete>` method:

 .. code-block:: python